nulib/nul-rdc-scripts/Image/iqc/README.md

 -You can check the version of iqc that you have installed by running `pip show iqc`. <br/>

 ## Usage <br/>
+### Commands <br/>
+**-i**, **--input**   This should be the full path to a project folder.
+If one or more inventory csv files are placed in the base folder of your input and you do not use the `--inventory` command to specify a different csv file or directory, those inventories will be used for processing the files. <br/>
+**-o**, **--output**   This should be the full path, including file name, to a csv file for writing an output csv to.
+If the output already exists it will be overwritten.
+Example - /user/my_documents/my_csv.csv <br/>
+**--exiftool**  Used to specify a custom path to ExifTool.
+This should generally not be needed. <br/>
+**--inventory**   This should be the full path to a folder containing inventory csv files.
+Inventories should be left in their original formatting at the moment.
+If the folder contains multiple inventories the script will try to combine them. <br/>
+**--verify_checksums**, **-c**  This will try to verify existing checksums.
+It should be followed by the specific type of checksum file to verify (i.e. `--verify_checksums md5` or `--verify_checksums md5 sha1`).
+Currently the only supported formats are `md5` and `sha1`.
+Checksum files are expected to end with the specified text (sha1 files should end with .sha1). <br/>
+**--verify_metadata**, **-m**  This will run ExifTool on each TIFF file and check whether the IPTC fields By-line, Headline, Source, and CopyrightNotice match the listed information in the inventory (the Creator, Headline, Source, and Copyright Notice columns).
+By default this command will only check if the inventory field contains the text found in the file so that truncated metadata will also be matched (i.e. a file with IPTC metadata "Northwestern Uni" would pass even if the inventory metadata is "Northwestern University"). <br/>
+**--strict**  When used with `--verify_metadata` this enforces exact matches when checking metadata (i.e. a file with IPTC metadata "Northwestern Uni" would fail if the inventory metadata is "Northwestern University"). <br/>
+**--verify_techdata**, **-t** This will use ExifTool to check the bit depth and color profile of images and compare them against expected Access and Preservation file specifications used by RDC. <br/>
+**--all**, **-a** This is equivalent to using the commands `--verify_metadata --verify_techdata --verify_checksums md5`. <br/>
+### Examples <br/>
 - Run the Command using the run.py script located in pandas_testing/image_processing <br/>
 - You may need to make the script executable first.
 In order to do so, type `chmod 755` into the command line on a mac followed by a space, then drag and drop the run.py file into the command line and press return.
 The full command should look something like `chmod 755 path/to/git/folder/pandas_testing/image_processing/run.py` <br/>
 - You can check if the script is executable by trying to bring up the help text `run.py -h` <br/>